kztsiab13/Bellabeats-Case-Study-Capstone-Project/README.md

 https://www.kaggle.com/datasets/arashnic/fitbit

 ## Repository Contents
+- `README.md` — This file
-- `src/` — Analysis scripts
+- `raw dataset` — Original raw datasets
-- `tables/` — Final summary tables used for analysis
+- `processed dataset and tables` — Cleaned and merged datasets used in analysis & Final summary tables used for analysis
-- `figures/` — Visualizations created from the analysis
+- `figures` — Visualizations created from the analysis
-- `docs/final_presentation/` — Presentation with full methods, findings, and recommendations
+- `documents` — Presentation with full methods, findings, and recommendations

 ## Tools Used
 - Google Sheets